miklevin/MikeLev.in/_posts/2024-11-17-unix-pipelines-htmx-fasthtml-workflow.md

 **Me**: I like it.
 Okay, I'm going to go get some food and energy and come back refreshed.
 Getting to this point was emotionally draining.
 But I need to formulaically recapture this magic with you.
-We've got a tempest in a teapot here with your context window, and I need to get you back into this state when we start new chat sessions.
+We've got Prometheus unbound here here with your context window, and I need to get you back into this state when we start new chat sessions.
 I need to break you out of your enterprise pattern pandering ways, and get you railing against React in the FastHTML/HTMX-aware way